 Nikita Dugar, a final year law student, lost her friend to her in-laws’ greed.
 “She had fallen from a five floor building, over 70 pc of her bones were damaged and she had internal bleeding.
 On her fourth day in the hospital, she was suffering from severe fever and a full body infection.
 All this happened to her because her parents did not succumb to dowry demands.
 Dowry is not a gift.
 It is a shameful glory,” she says.
 Judgement in Nikita’s friend’s case is still pending.

-Are the laws enough?
+Are the laws enough for dowry?

 In 1961, barely 11 years after the adoption of the Indian Constitution, the Indian Parliament passed its first legislation against dowry in the form of Dowry Prohibition Act, which criminalised demanding and giving dowry.
 This act was given significantly more teeth in amendments in 1984 and 1986.
 These amendments, notably of 1986, added dowry deaths to the section 304 (b) of the Indian Penal Code which made dowry deaths culpable homicides.
 In 1983, another section 498 (A) was added to the penal code which further strengthened the anti-dowry provisions and obliged the police to arrest a woman’s in-laws in the case of harassment and/or cruelty.
 It was a landmark achievement for women’s rights in the country.